 LINGUISTICS AND MUSICALITY

-Music is of great importance in my creative process and in the actual works itself.
-Everything I create originated in a score, in poetry and melody.
-Language and linguistics have always fascinated me greatly, for what sound and definition can do to strengthen and counteract each other.
-I love to incorporate their complexity to add to the motion of a piece.
-That also means that I direct by listening.
-When the music of the language, of the movement, of the whole, is played, I start to hear a meaning.
+Almost all I create originates in music.
+As a score, in poetry and melody.
+Language and linguistics have always intrigued me enormously, for what sound and definition can do to strengthen and counteract each other.
+I often try to make them contribute to the movement of a piece.
+That also means that, among other things, I direct through listening.
+And I create through singing.
+When the music of the language, of the movement, of the whole is played, I hear a meaning.

 THE SENSORY AND TANGIBLE